Day care worker accused of forcing kids to unclog toilet with bare hands

 Parents told Channel 2’s Michael Seiden despite the allegations, the accused teacher is still an employee.

-“That is unsanitary for a child to be expected to clean out a toilet," parent Michelle Davis said.
+“As a parent, I would be completely outraged," said concerned Cobb County parent Michelle Davis after learning about the troubling allegations against the teacher.
 “That’s just disgusting for a child to have to do that.”

-What a parent told Seiden happened right before the children entered the restroom, on the Channel 2 Action News Nightbeat at 11 p.m.

 TRENDING STORIES: